 These easy skillet shishito peppers will soon be your new favorite healthy appetizer!
 The blistered, mild peppers are quickly cooked in rich olive oil, then sprinkled with flakey sea salt and dipped in a lovely lemon garlic sauce.

 I have to warn you, though, that they’re slightly addictive, especially when paired with the easy lemon garlic dipping sauce.
+But that is all part of the fun!
+I love to serve this appetizer with pepperoni & cheese crisps and BBQ chicken & ranch sliders.

 The Dipping Sauce